DanZ98/Udemy-Sidebar-Project/README.md

-# Reviews JavaScript Project
+# Sidebar JavaScript Project

-A Udemy project showcasing review testimonials in JavaScript.
+A Udemy project showcasing sidebar navigation in JavaScript.
 This is a more JavaScript type of project within the JavaScript section of the course.

 ## Contributions